testo301/BehaviouralCloning/writeup_template.md

 ![alt text][image4]

 The total number of frames entering the augmentation process and sampling is 2743.
+All of the data was collected by myself in the simulator's training model.
+No Udacity pre-recorded data was used (just for fun).

+I tried to record data on the challenge track, but I couldn't maintain the top speed and I was falling off cliffs:( I assume steering angles would be sensitive to the speed and the autonomous simulator would go full throttle and therefore exhibit large bias in steering, so attempt to record it at 5mph would be futile.